3 October 2019

-- be importing goods from the EU into the UK - including goods travelling via the EU from the rest of the world providing they have cleared EU customs formalities
+- are importing goods from the EU into the UK (including goods travelling through the EU from the rest of the world as long as they’ve cleared EU customs formalities)

 - the only goods you import are coming into the UK directly from outside the EU

 - you choose to use a customs special procedure for your goods